By James Eliot, Markets & Finance Editor

 Q: How are isopods used in bioplastics?

-A: Companies like Aqua Bio Technology and Novamont are utilizing isopod chitin in manufacturing biodegradable plastics, reducing reliance on fossil fuels.
+A: Companies like Aqua Bio Technology are utilizing isopod shells to create biodegradable plastics, which can significantly reduce energy consumption during production.

-Q: What is the market potential for bioplastics?
+Q: What is the cost of using isopod-derived materials for bioplastics?

-Q: What mistakes should companies avoid when integrating bioplastics?
+Q: What common mistakes do companies make with bioplastics?